risc0/risc0-foundry-template/code-walktrhough.md

 ## Smart Contract overview

-While the RISC Zero zkVM enables developers to write off-chain logic as guest code, zkVM proofs (specifically a Groth16 SNARKs) get verified and incorporated into smart contract logic on chain.
-The end result is that the guest logic which checks if a number is even, is performed off chain but enforced on chain.
+RISC Zero enables developers to write off-chain logic as guest code, and verify zkVM proofs (specifically a Groth16 SNARK) in their smart contract logic on chain.
+Guest logic, which checks if a number is even, is run off-chain and enforced on-chain.
 This model extends to any program, however complex, which can be written as a guest program of the RISC Zero zkVM via Rust.

 The EvenNumber smart contract verifies a RISC Zero zkVM proof that a number is even.
 In this simple example, if a proof of an even number is verified, we will set that even number in the smart contract's state.

 ### Key Components:
 - **RISC Zero Verifier**: An interface to the RISC Zero verifier contract, which checks the validity of a zero-knowledge proof.
-The actual verifier contract would be deployed independently, and its address is passed to the `EvenNumber` contract upon initialization.
 - **Image ID**: Identifier for a specific zkVM guest binary (ELF) that the contract accepts proofs from.
 The image ID is similar to the address of a smart contract.
 It uniquely represents the logic of that guest program, ensuring that only proofs generated from a pre-defined guest program (in this case, checking if a number is even) are considered valid.
-- **Initialization**: Sets up the contract with a RISC Zero verifier address.
-- **Set Function**: Updates the stored number after successful proof verification.
-- **Get Function**: Returns the currently stored even number.

 ### Contract walkthrough: